 Chinese Gen-X, Millennials, and Gen-Z have changed the direction of Chinese fashion e-commerce in recent years.
 Forget the pictures we all remember, where thousands of Chinese “worker bees”, all dressed identically, mindlessly marched in lockstep.
 Modern China is a vibrant mix of avant-garde self-expression and adaptive Western looks.
+Let’s take a closer look at China’s modern fashion e-commerce and trends for the second quarter-century of the new millennium.

 Winds of change

-E-commerce fashion in China is experiencing unprecedented growth with the development of livestream shopping channels and social e-commerce platforms.
 Chinese fashion companies almost exclusively target Millennials and Gen Z, who have progressive purchasing preferences.
 Each of these segments represents just under a quarter of the overall Chinese population of over 1.4 billion people.
 In other words: Plenty of potential customers.
+Today, 95.8 % of all Chinese e-commerce transactions happen on mobile devices, underscoring the country’s mobile-first mindset.

 Millennials and Gen-Z consumers are forcing change in corporate practices, have higher quality expectations and a better understanding of fashion trends than older consumers.
 They demand a shift towards sustainability, ethical practices, and responsible retailing.
+On Taobao and Tmall, 60-70 % of app real estate is now short-video or livestream content (2024), blurring the line between entertainment and purchase.

 Technology and digital innovation have played a crucial role in driving the growth of fashion e-commerce in China, with mobile shopping apps and social media platforms leading the way.
 Young Chinese consumers live by the mantra “There’s an app for that”.
 And of course: influencers play an increasingly bigger role, with entire marketplaces growing around niche platforms.
 These target-specific platforms base their success in the Chinese domestic fashion e-commerce market on offering specialized products and services.